 Before checking your website traffic statistics, you should understand what it is and how you can use it.
 Although the metrics remain the same, tools for checking website traffic statistics have evolved over the years.
 To make your life easier, we have summarized the key elements of website traffic statistics.
 You will also find a list of popular tools to help you get started.

 Website traffic statistics is the data related to the number of web users who visit a website.
 Web traffic is measured in visits which are referred to as sessions.
 It is a common metric to measure online business effectiveness at attracting an audience.

 Website traffic statistics generally include information regarding the number of visitors, the time they spent, their actions, and much more.
 Your website traffic data will show you where your traffic is coming from, how visitors engage with your site, and what digital marketing strategies are working.

 Reasons for Checking Website Traffic Statistics

 Website traffic statistics can help you understand where your site currently stands and how you can improve it.
-It can give you all kinds of information to create good marketing strategies for your business.
+If you have proper data, you can create a marketing funnel to grow your business.
 This is because each visitor to your website acts as an opportunity for your business to: